JoeVirtual/KonFoo/docs/concept.rst

 Mapping declaration
 ===================

-KonFoo ships with a `Structure` class and many, many `Field` classes to declare the mapping part of a *byte stream mapper*.
+KonFoo ships with a :class:`Structure` class and many, many :class:`Field` classes to declare the mapping part of a *byte stream mapper*.
 The order how you declare the fields in the mapping declaration defines the order how the fields are decoded and encoded by the built-in decoding and encoding engine.

 .. _create_mapper: